uvarc/rc-website/content/post/2024-july-scratch-purge.md

 - Purging of personal scratch files will start on Sep 1, 2024.
 Files that have not been accessed since Jun 3, 2024 will be deleted on that day.
 - Directories that have been emptied as part of the file purging process will be removed as well.
 - The /scratch filesystem is not backed up.
-Important scratch data should be backed up regularly to other storage options.
-Eligible PIs can request 10TB of Research Standard storage at no charge.
+Users should back up important scratch data to other storage options on a regular basis.
+Eligible PIs can request 10TB of Research Standard storage for their groups at no charge.
 [Learn more about all storage options](/userinfo/storage).

 {{% /callout %}}